shaktios/IDATT2003-BoardGame/readme.md

   These files will not load correctly on import.
 - **Local-Only Gameplay**: As per the assignment constraints, the game is designed for local use on a single machine.
 There is no support for online or networked multiplayer.

+### ⚠️ TileAction Limitation

+The system supports `TileAction` logic but is limited to **one action per turn**.
+If a player lands on a special tile (e.g., `LadderAction`) that moves them to another tile with an action, **only the first action is executed** — any subsequent actions are ignored.

+While recursive or iterative handling of chained actions could solve this, it was considered outside the scope of this project.

 ## 🧪 Testing

 The application includes: